|Guide||♦||2 Triplogs||0 Topics|

 Overview: The Catalina Highway is unique because it affords the rare opportunity to start a hike at the highpoint and make an enormous descent down a canyon, only to have your return route be the requisite enormous ascent.
 This is a hike from pine country down a spectacular canyon and ridgeline to the low point of the hike, the East Fork and Sabino Basin.
-A quick jaunt along the East Fork brings you to Palisade Trail and the long, demanding climb up to the Palisade visitor center.
+A quick jaunt along the East Fork brings you to Palisade Trail and the long, demanding climb to the Palisade visitor center.
 If you have two cars, this can be done as a shuttle loop.
 Otherwise, it's a little under 2 miles along the Catalina Highway back to your car.

 Hike: The Box Camp Trail was one of the original routes up to Mt.
-Lemmon, and thus provides a steep and fairly direct route connecting Sabino Basin to the highcountry of the Catalinas.
+Lemmon, and thus provides a steep and fairly direct route connecting Sabino Basin to the high country of the Catalinas.
 Like most things up there, it was affected by the Aspen Fire, but also still has some splendid forest sections as well.
-The trail takes off almost right directly from the Highway at the Box Camp trail head.
+The trail takes off almost right directly from the Highway at the Box Camp Trailhead.
 A quick little ascent has you wandering among the pines, then through a burned area.
-Shortly thereafter you are back in pines and beginning to descend.
+Shortly thereafter, you are back in pines and beginning to descend.
 Get used to the burn because you've got a 4000+ foot descent coming your way in about 6 miles.
 The descent through the pines is as pleasant as it gets, paralleling a little creek through the shade.
 The route to Box Spring takes off about 1.8 miles from the trailhead.
-The sign for this has been removed and the forest service seems to have decided to let this trail go back to nature.
-You may notice a little cairn at the route or you may not.
+The sign for this has been removed, and the forest service seems to have decided to let this trail go back to nature.
+You may notice a little cairn at the route, or you may not.
 Anyway, keep on the obvious Box Camp trail and continue to earnestly descend through the remainder of the pine forest, then into the transitional zone, where you begin to follow a ridge down.
 Once on this ridge, the views open up in every direction and remain spectacular the rest of the way down.
-To your right you can follow the ridge leading out to Brinkley Point.
+To your right, you can follow the ridge leading out to Brinkley Point.
 To your left is a severe side canyon crashing down to the basin in wild fashion.
 And ahead, ahead lies the majesty of Sabino Basin and the beautiful East Fork Canyon.
 Cathedral Peak is also a constant, looming figure of menace throughout much of the hike.
-There are times when this trail descends insanely, but usually those parts are not too long.
-After a while of fairly straight descending down the ridge, the trail starts to swing about and switchback a bit more down the final leg of the trail as it nears the riparian corridor along the East Fork, an excellent place of shade and respite.
+There are times when this trail descends insanely, but usually, those parts are not too long.
+After a while of fairly straight descending the ridge, the trail starts to swing about and switchback a bit more down the final leg of the trail as it nears the riparian corridor along the East Fork, an excellent place of shade and respite.
 A quick cross over the creek (which can be hairy depending on the time of year but usually is not) will bring you to the signed intersection with the East Fork Trail #24A.
 This is about 6 miles from the trailhead.
-There are no real route finding issues with the Box Camp Trail, though there are enough catclaw to keep you bleeding a little.
+There is no real route finding issues with the Box Camp Trail, though there is enough catclaw to keep you bleeding a little.